steel-sword/steel-sword/README.md

 - 👋 Hi, I’m @steel-sword
-- 👀 I’m interested in Backend and Rust lang
+- 👀 I’m interested in Backend and Rust lang and use FastAPI
-- 🌱 I’m currently learning FastAPI